civican/legisinfo/42-1/bills/C-97/bill_text.md

 Paragraphs 9(a) and (b) of the `Precious Metals Marking Act` are replaced by the following:

-designating articles that are exempt, **conditionally or unconditionally**, from the application of this Act;
+designating articles that are exempt, conditionally or unconditionally, from the application of this Act;

-designating parts of articles that are exempt, **conditionally or unconditionally**, from assay for the purposes of this Act;
+designating parts of articles that are exempt, conditionally or unconditionally, from assay for the purposes of this Act;

 #### `Textile Labelling Act`